 The lovely, delicate shades of pink, magenta and lavender of the delightful fairy foxglove covered the garden wall near the car park when we visited in late May for one of our regular wanders along Enniscoe’s enchanting looped walks.

 Flowering from crevices in the magnificent sloping wall that surrounds the Victorian walled garden, this pretty perennial flower is also known as alpine balsam.
-This may well indicate that it was probably used for medicinal purpose in earlier times.
+This may well indicate that it was probably used for medicinal purposes in earlier times.

-In bloom from May to September, the fairy foxglove makes the most of its shady, dry home, high above the damp of the woodland path, transforming a humble wall into a wondrous alpine garden.
+In bloom from May to September, the fairy foxglove makes the most of its shady, dry home, high above the damp of woodland path, transforming a humble wall into a wondrous alpine garden.

-The fairy foxgloves exquisite colours are complemented by the glossy greens of the ferns and the coppery browns, greens and yellows of the moss clumps that also cling to the cracks and crevices in the wall built by the hands of Victorian craftsmen whose tools can be seen in the adjoining North Mayo Heritage Centre.
+The fairy foxgloves’ exquisite colours are complemented by the glossy greens of the ferns and the coppery browns, greens and yellows of the moss clumps that also cling to the cracks and crevices in the wall built by the hands of Victorian craftsmen whose tools can be seen in the adjoining North Mayo Heritage Centre.

 Close-up the wall is a miniature world where flowers and insects live among the cracks, crevices and holes that in human terms would be a mountainside of ridges, ledges and caves; a wonderful example of biodiversity in a man-made structure that has allowed nature to flourish over the centuries.

-It’s likely that the flower which is so rare especially in the West of Ireland was originally planted by gardeners in Enniscoe’s walled garden which dates back to the early 18th century.
+It’s likely that the flower which is so rare, especially in the West of Ireland was originally planted by gardeners in Enniscoe’s walled garden which dates back to the early 18th century.